Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 \subsection{Stable derived category}

-Following Krause~\cite{Kr}, define the \emph{stable derived category} of a Noetherian scheme $X$ as the homotopy category of unbounded complexes of injective quasi-coherent sheaves on~$X$.
+Following Krause~\cite{Kr}, we define the \emph{stable derived category} of a Noetherian scheme $X$ as the homotopy category of acyclic unbounded complexes of injective quasi-coherent sheaves on~$X$.
 As explained below, this is another (and in some respects better) ``large'' version of the triangulated category of singularities of~$X$; for this reason, we denote it by $\sD_\Sing^\st(X)$.

-In view of Lemma~\ref{gorenstein-case} (see also~\cite[Remark~5.4]{Psemi}), one can equivalently define $\sD_\Sing^\st(X)$ as the quotient category of the homotopy category of acyclic complexes of quasi-coherent sheaves over $X$ by the thick subcategory of coacyclic complexes, or as the full subcategory of acyclic complexes in the coderived category $\sD^\co(X\qcoh)$ of (complexes of) quasi-coherent sheaves over~$X$.
-It is the latter definition that we will use in the sequel.
+In view of Lemma~\ref{gorenstein-case}(b) (see also~\cite[Remark~5.4]{Psemi}), one can equivalently define $\sD_\Sing^\st(X)$ as the quotient category of the homotopy category of acyclic complexes of quasi-coherent sheaves over $X$ by the thick subcategory of coacyclic complexes, or as the full subcategory of acyclic complexes in the coderived category $\sD^\co(X\qcoh)$ of (complexes of) quasi-coherent sheaves over~$X$.
+It is the latter definition that will be used in the sequel.

 Clearly, the category $\sD^\st_\Sing(X)$ has arbitrary infinite direct sums.
 In~\cite[Corollary~5.4]{Kr}, Krause constructs a fully faithful functor $\sD^\b_\Sing(X)\rarrow\sD^\st_\Sing(X)$ and proves that its image is a set of compact generators of the target category.